Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Time Management Strategies

-During tournaments or crowded weekends, fish overlooked areas.
-Small pockets and secondary points receive less pressure.
+During tournaments or crowded weekends, fish overlooked areas that receive less pressure.
+Small pockets and secondary points often hold fish that have been pushed out of heavily fished primary spots.

 Local Knowledge Secrets

 Experienced Lake Houston anglers know the bite often improves during falling water conditions after heavy rains.
-Fresh nutrients washing in trigger feeding activity.
+Fresh nutrients washing in trigger feeding activity as the water clears slightly and new food sources become available.

 Common Mistakes to Avoid